ChevronETC/JetPack.jl/CONTRIBUTING.md

 ## Issue reporting
-If you have found a bug in JetPack.jl or have any suggestions for changes to JetPack.jl functionality, please consider filing an issue using the GitHub isssue tracker.
+If you have found a bug in JetPack.jl or have any suggestions for changes to JetPack.jl functionality, please consider filing an issue using the GitHub issue tracker.
 Please do not forget to search for an existing issue which may already cover your suggestion.

 ## Contributing
 We try to follow GitHub flow (https://guides.github.com/introduction/flow/) for making changes to JetPack.jl.

 Contributors retain copyright on their contributions, and the MIT license (https://opensource.org/licenses/MIT) applies to the contribution.

 The basic steps to making a contribution are as follows, and assume some knowledge of
 git: